 Canoe the Wild Agawa Canyon

-The most spectacular of Lake Superior's rivers, the Agawa flows 30 kilometres through a dramatic Canadian Shield landscape.
+The most spectacular of Lake Superior's rivers, the Agawa River flows 30 kilometres through a dramatic Canadian Shield landscape.
 It provides nearly continuous whitewater, from easy to intermediate, interspersed with portages around waterfalls and canyon narrows.

 This guided and fully outfitted trip is designed for canoeists with good flatwater skills and some whitewater experience who are looking to become more competent moving water trippers.
 You'll practice how to safely paddle a tandem canoe in moving water and enjoy some of the most scenic and historic paddling in Ontario.
-It's also perfect for experienced ww paddlers wishing to practice skills in a spectacular environment.
+It's also perfect for experienced whitewater paddlers wishing to practice skills in a spectacular environment.

 We begin on Friday afternoon with a group stroke review on the Michipicoten River near our Lake Superior paddling centre.
 On Saturday morning, we catch the Algoma Central Railway, a historic line that once carried the Group of Seven and Bill Mason into the wilderness.
 We'll disembark at Canyon Station for two days of whitewater instruction and enjoyment.